shalom2552/IntroToDataScience/README.md

-# Foobar
+# Intro to data science

-*Foobar* is a Python library for dealing with word pluralization.
+Intro to data science is a technion course for dealing and calculate with a big data.

 ## Installation